BasedMusa/shape-patterns/README.md

 # shape_patterns

-a flutter widget for making patterns from shapes
+A flutter widget for making patterns from shapes

-"# shape_patterns"
+## How To Use